 In the next couple of years, almost everything Alex believed her life to be, changed.
 “I rationalized and ignored things that could not be made right.
 I told myself my personal life would work out somehow.
 But for far too long, I had placed myself and my dreams in a tenuous situation.”

-Encouraged by her husband to sculpt horses once again, Alex went back to where she left off with non-hardening clay.
-She designed a sculpture of a filly, and Mark made the armature for it, but the frustration of working with the sticky material continued.
+Eventually, Alex had time to return to where she left off with non-hardening clay.
+She designed a sculpture of a filly, but the frustration of working with the sticky material continued.
 “I don’t like the way plasticine sticks to everything; it gets stuck under my fingernails, in my tools; it collects the cat’s fur, I can’t hold it to work on it unless I use the firmer kind.
 Any type of it is just very difficult for me to sculpt.”

 The morning Alex finished the sculpture of the filly, a creative breakthrough happened.
 “I had been very immersed in thoughts about the medium not feeling right, what the alternatives could be, what the next horse would look like, that I wished to live somewhere where I could have horses.
 But that wasn’t possible at the time.
 I could make the representation of horses though; see the wonder of their form and the beauty of their spirits even if I couldn’t be with the real deal.
 They would be house horses.”

-“I felt compelled to look away from the mantle and turned around and looked over the other banister on the opposite side of the landing.
+“I felt compelled to look away from the mantle and turned around and looked over the banister on the opposite side of the landing.
 In the living room, on top of the piano was “Relax!”, all calm and sleepy.
-I shifted my gaze to the window beside the front door.
-“Watch!” was there at the window, one hoof raised, eager to see who might be driving by.”
+And when I shifted my gaze to the window beside the front door?
+“Watch!” was there at the window, one hoof raised, eager to see who might be coming up the walk.”

-Alex wondered if she was all right.
 “My ears were humming.
-When I walked downstairs and into the family room and looking up between matching bookcases I saw “Leap!” jumping the distance between the two.
-I turned to the window beside the fireplace and there was “Itchy!” standing on the floor in front of a low window trying hard to balance while attempting to scratch an itch on his face.
-I turned and looked through the kitchen into the dining room in time to see “Step High!” trotting around the corner.”
+I walked down the stairs and into the family room and looking up between matching bookcases I saw “Leap!” jumping the distance between the two.
+I turned to the window beside the fireplace and there was “Itchy!” standing right there on the floor trying hard to balance while attempting to scratch an itch on his face.
+I turned and looked through the kitchen into the dining room in time to see “Step High!” trotting around the corner into the living room.”

-It did not take long for Mark and Alex to realize that even though paper clay dries hard, it is very fragile and not suited to be the end material for a finished sculpture.
-They made the decision to cast the horses in bronze.
-A decision that meant sculpting professionally.
+It did not take long for Alex to realize that even though paper clay dries hard, it is very fragile and not suited to be the end material for a finished sculpture and made the decision to cast the horses in bronze.